-Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) needed for independent living, such as food preparation, money management, consumer awareness, personal hygiene and appearance, housekeeping and care of personal belongings, accessing health care services, transportation, job seeking, education, study skills and interpersonal relationship building or other skills provided for in the child's independent living skills plan.
-65G-5.003(2)(i), F.A.C The support plans of individuals in supported living are facilitated by the support coordinator and shall address the creation of a financial profile that includes an accountable strategy for assisting the individual in money management, when requested by the individual or the individual's guardian.
-65G-5.003(3)(i), F.A.C Supported living services are authorized and provided in money management and banking areas based on functional assessment of the individual's capacities in the community and the individual's preferences.
-Developmental Disabilities Individual Budgeting Waiver Services Coverage and Limitations Handbook, page 2-2 Only supported living and residential services providers assist with managing a recipient's personal funds and only under limited situations when the recipient needs assistance with money
+Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) health care services, transportation, job seeking, education, study skills and interpersonal relationship building or other skills provided for in the child's independent living skills plan.
+65G-5.003 (2)(i), F.A.C The support plans of individuals in supported living are facilitated by the support coordinator and shall address the creation of a financial profile that includes an accountable strategy for assisting the individual in money management, when requested by the individual or the individual's guardian.
+65G-5.003 (3)(i), F.A.C Supported living services are authorized and provided in money management and banking areas based on functional assessment of the individual's capacities in the community and the individual's preferences.
+Developmental Disabilities Individual Budgeting Waiver Services Coverage and Limitations Handbook, page 2-2. - Only supported living and residential services providers assist with managing a recipient's personal funds and only under limited situations when the recipient needs assistance with money management and natural supports are not available to assist.
+In these limited situations, the provider selected by the individual from amongSMMC Contract, Attachment II, Exhibit II- B, Sectionenrolled in the home and community- based services consumer-directed care program shall be allowed toprovi reme of not e State has ovided a plan for Sontombor 20th selected by the individual from among setting ovided a plan for Santambar 20th disability specificoption of a private unit in a residential setting, however is silent on individuals right to select from among setting options are identified and documented in the person- centered service plan and are based on the individual's settings, Budgeting settinganc of a private unit in a residential source plan.anchouse introver is setting options in the person-centered service plan.and are based on the individual's Additionally, Section individual's settings, settings, services Coverage available forand are based on the individual's services Coverage and foranchouse introver is resources services Coverage and Limitationsanchouse individual settings, setting options in the person-centered service plan.anchouse individual settings, services Coverage and Limitationsanchouse individual settings, services Coverage and Limitationsanchouse individual settings, and Limitationsanchouse individual settings, services Coverage and Limitationsanchouse individual settings, nediating all areas non-compliance on ges 8 and 25.September 30th, 2018 nediating all areas non-compliance on ges 8 and 25.
+September 30th, 2018